xpack-dev-tools/clang-xpack/README.md

 ### Versioning

-The version strings used by the LLVM project are three number string like `13.0.1`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `13.0.1-1`.
+The version strings used by the LLVM project are three number strings like `13.0.1`; to this string the xPack distribution adds a four number, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `13.0.1-1`.
 When published as a npm package, the version gets a fifth number, like `13.0.1-1.1`.

-Since adherance of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^13.0.1` and `~13.0.1` with caution, and prefer exact matches, like `13.0.1-1.1`.
+Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^13.0.1` and `~13.0.1` with caution, and prefer exact matches, like `13.0.1-1.1`.